Hernando Village Airpark: History

 Hernando Village Airpark opened in 1988 by Diane and Bill Hawks of Mississippi.
 Their plan was to have a fly-in community, and, along with it, a place where pilots could taxi in along the grass strip runway and park their planes in a hangar on their own property.
 Two years later, they developed Green Village Residential Airpark by selling lots on 120 acre of their land just east of the airport in Hernando.
 The project encompasses a total of 150 acre with the airport and subdivision as of 1998.

 Facilities and aircraft

 Hernando Village Airpark, Inc Airport covers an area of 40 acres (16 ha) at an elevation of 242 feet (74 m) above mean sea level.
 It has one runway designated 14/32 with a turf surface measuring 3,340 by 65 feet (1,018 x 20 m).

 The Avgas and tie-down spaces are administered by the owner of Hernando Village Airpark.

-For the 12-month period ending October 2, 2012, the airport had 2,970 aircraft operations, an average of 247 per month: 98% general aviation and 2% military.
-At that time there were 12 aircraft based at this airport: 92% single-engine and 8% multi-engine.
+For the 12-month period ending October 5, 2022, the airport had 2,970 aircraft operations, an average of 57 per week: 98% general aviation and 2% military.
+At that time there were 12 aircraft based at this airport: 11 single-engine and 1 multi-engine.